tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ### Write Path

-To achieve fault-tolerance on the write path, we need an acknowledgement mechanism to confirm whether events at the source have been successfully processed.
+A fault-tolerant write path can be realized with the help of the transactional catalog that is proposed as the main contribution of this RFC, and an acknowledgement mechanism to confirm whether events at the source have been successfully processed.
 The current architecture looks as follows:

 ![Write Path](write-path.png)